Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 • nausea

-These are not all the possible side effects of AUGTYRO.
+These are not all of the possible side effects of AUGTYRO.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.